 Points to Remember

-· Wear your uniform unless told otherwise, and ensure it is clean and ironed.
+· Wear correct uniform unless told otherwise, and ensure it is clean and ironed.
 Shoes must be well polished.
 Make sure hair is cut and put back

 · Always be good mannered and polite

 · Use “Sir” or “Ma’am” when speaking to officers and warrant officers.
 Other uniformed staff are called by their rank

 · When speaking to NCOs, call them by their rank